Channel-billed toucan: Subspecies

-These subspecies were previously considered separate species, but all three, along with the citron-throated toucan, will interbreed freely wherever they meet.
+These subspecies were previously considered separate species, but all four will interbreed freely wherever they meet.
 However, the subspecies R. v. ariel is closer to R. v. culminatus than to the nominate, and are by some already considered close to distinct species status.
 As R. v. ariel was described before R. v. culminatus, if separated they would become Ramphastos ariel ariel and R. a. culminatus.
 There also exists an isolated population in eastern Brazil.
 It looks very similar to, and has traditionally been considered part of, R. v. ariel, but molecular analysis suggests that it has been isolated for a long time and is a yet-undescribed separate subspecies or possibly even species (Weckstein, 2005).